luisespino/Coronavirus_2020_11/2020-11/README.md

 In order to flatten the curve that we already have throughout all this, people will have to take care of themselves, protect themselves and take care of themselves otherwise, otherwise we will not be able to finish the fight against this virus, let alone finish quarantine.

 In the graph below you can see in red line how the first curve that is already we had before is finished, but the other prediction is that cases will increase over time, by 2021 it is expected to have more contagions.

+In the predictions given, it will be observed that whenever it is increasing, unless people take care of themselves, the curve will be able to go down in Guatemala.

 <p align="center">